handsontable/handsontable/examples/README.md

 ### Live on production

 All code examples are available online.
-The base URL for the code examples is https://handsontable.github.io/handsontable/ and after the slash comes the path to the built project.
+The base URL for the code examples is https://examples.handsontable.com/handsontable/ and after the slash comes the path to the built project.

 URL to the specific project follow the undermentioned convention:

 `<version_number>/<category>/<framework>/<example_path>`

-An example URL to the live example: https://handsontable.github.io/handsontable/8.1.0/docs/js/settings
+An example URL to the live example: https://examples.handsontable.com/handsontable/8.1.0/docs/js/settings

 For more details see the [Folder structure](#folder-structure) section.

 ### Preview on CodeSandbox

 To preview the arbitary code example on CodeSandbox you must get the link to the project folder in the Gihub repo.
+You will find all code examples in our repo https://github.com/handsontable/handsontable/tree/develop/examples.

-For example: if the URL to the project is https://github.com/handsontable/handsontable/tree/master/examples/8.0.0/docs/js/settings you can preview that project on CodeSandbox adding the "box" word right after the "github" and before the ".com".
-The URL to the sandboxed project would be https://githubbox.com/handsontable/handsontable/tree/master/examples/8.0.0/docs/js/settings.
+For example: if the URL to the project is: https://github.com/handsontable/handsontable/tree/develop/examples/8.0.0/docs/js/settings you can preview that project on CodeSandbox adding the "box" word right after the "github" and before the ".com".
+The URL to the sandboxed project would be https://githubbox.com/handsontable/handsontable/tree/develop/examples/8.0.0/docs/js/settings.

 ### Creating new examples